Athanasius, Metropolitan of Moscow

-Early life
+Biography

-In 1530s–1540s, Athanasius served as a priest in Pereslavl-Zalessky.
-In 1549–1550, he was appointed archpriest of the Cathedral of the Annunciation in the Moscow Kremlin and became Ivan the Terrible's personal confessor.
+In the 1530s to 1540s, Athanasius served as a priest in Pereslavl-Zalessky.
+From 1549 to 1550, he was appointed the archpriest of the Cathedral of the Annunciation in the Moscow Kremlin and became Ivan the Terrible's personal confessor.
 Athanasius accompanied the tsar during his military campaign against Kazan in 1552 and held a service during the laying of the foundation stone of the Annunciation Cathedral in that city.
 He was known as a writer and icon painter.